 Ilion, New York, US

-The individual credited with the creation of the first commercially successful typewriter, the Sholes & Glidden, is inventor Christopher Latham Sholes (1819 - 1890).
-Sholes' interest in writing machines was sparked when good friend Carlos Glidden showed him an article about John Pratt's Pterotype.
-The Pterotype was a typewriter predecessor.
-C.L.
-Sholes, C. Glidden and another collaborator, Samuel Willard Soule, a work partner of Sholes', commenced their project in 1866 at Kleinsteuber's Machine Shop in Milwaukee, Wisconsin.
-In 1867 they had completed a crude prototype.
+The individual credited with the creation of the first commercially successful typewriter, the Sholes & Glidden (S&G), is inventor Christopher Latham Sholes (1819 - 1890).
+His interest in writing machines was sparked when good friend Carlos Glidden showed him an article about John Pratt's Pterotype, a typewriter predecessor.
+Sholes, Glidden and another collaborator, Samuel Willard Soule, a work partner of Sholes, commenced their project in 1866 at Kleinsteuber's Machine Shop in Milwaukee, Wisconsin.
+In 1867 they had crude, completed prototype.

-While constantly improving on the original design, Sholes and Densmore were in search of a major investor to place the typewriter into production.
-Investors, however, weren't yet ready for a mechanical writing machine.
+While constantly improving and adjusting the original design, Sholes and Densmore were also in search of a major investor to help place the typewriter into production and on the market.
+Investors, though, weren't yet ready for a mechanical writing machine.
 The general consensus was that typewritten letters were too impersonal and the overall benefits were minimal.
 Disillusioned, Sholes sold his shares to Densmore in 1872.

-Densmore then met manufacturer and super-salesman George Newton Washington Yost who facilitated a meeting with the Remington company in March of 1873.
-Remington, a gun and sewing machine manufacturer, was looking for additional revenue streams to compliment its business.
-Remington was confident enough in the invention they were presented with that 1,000 units were contracted immediately.
+Enter manufacturer and super-salesman George Washington Newton Yost who, in March of 1873, was able facilitate a meeting between Densmore and the Remington company.
+Remington, a gun and sewing machine manufacturer, was looking for additional revenue streams to compliment its existing portfolio since gun sales were down after the end of the Civil War.
+Remington was so confident in the invention that it was presented with that day that 1,000 units were contracted on the spot.

-Among the reasons for the success of the Sholes & Glidden was the ability of the user to type faster than to write with a quill pen (ballpoint pens weren't yet invented).
+Among the reasons for the success of the S&G was the ability of the user to type faster than to write with a quill pen (ballpoint pens weren't yet invented.
 The keyboard's QWERTY layout helped in no small part with this achievement by separating commonly used letters in order to prevent jam-ups.
-Less Jam-ups meant faster typing.
+Less jam-ups resulted in faster typing.

-Another reason was the level of legibility achieved which was a definite benefit in commercial environments.
-Also, since more of the public reached higher levels of education, production of immediate, legible text was becoming more necessary in learning institutions, too.
+Another reason was the high level of legibility, which was a definite benefit in commercial environments.
+Because more of the public was reaching higher levels of education, the production of immediate and legible text was becoming more of a necessity in learning institutions.